 Replication infrastructure and process are very similar to those used for backup.
-They include a source host, a target host with associated datastores, one or two proxy servers and a repository.
+They include a source host, a target host with associated data stores, one or two proxy servers and a repository for storing meta data on the source side.
 The source host and the target host are the two terminal points between which the replicated data is moved.

 Replicated data is collected, elaborated and transferred with the help of Veeam data movers.
 The data movers involved in replication are the source proxy, the target proxy and the repository.
-The data mover hosted on the repository processes replica metadata files.
+The data mover hosted on the repository processes replica metadata files on the source side.

 The replication process involves the following steps:

 When a new replication session is started, the source-side data mover (proxy task) performs the same operations as in backup process.
 In addition, in cases when VMware CBT mechanism cannot be used, the source-side data mover interacts with the repository data mover to obtain replica metadata — in order to detect which blocks have changed since the previous job run.

 The source-side data mover compresses the copied blocks of data and transfers them to the target data mover.

 Note: In on-site replication scenarios, the source-side transport service and the target-side transport service may run on the same backup proxy.

 The target-side data mover uncompresses replica data and writes it to the destination datastore.